Welcome & Thank You!

 I am in the same takeaway position here.
 However it appears that my takeaway is under the plane line due to the poor position of the camera.

-Bonus Angle- Rear View
+Bonus Angle- Posterior View

 This angle is not necessary however if you manage to record it the swing evaluation can be enhanced.